 1. Public Notice of Non-discrimination.
 The grantee must notify members, community beneficiaries, applicants, program staff, and the public, including those with impaired vision or hearing, that it operates its program or activity subject to the non-discrimination requirements of the applicable statutes.
 The notice must summarize the requirements, note the availability of compliance information from the grantee and CNCS, and briefly explain procedures for filing discrimination complaints with CNCS.
 Sample language is:

-It is against the law for organizations that receive federal financial assistance from the Corporation for National and Community Service to discriminate on the basis of race, color, national origin, disability, sex, age, political affiliation, or, in most cases, religion.
+This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, or, in most instances, religion.
 It is also unlawful to retaliate against any person who, or organization that, files a complaint about such discrimination.
 In addition to filing a complaint with local and state agencies that are responsible for resolving discrimination complaints, you may bring a complaint to the attention of the Corporation for National and Community Service.
 If you believe that you or others have been discriminated against, or if you want more information, contact:

-(Name, address, phone number - both voice and TTY, and preferably toll free - FAX number and email address of the grantee) or Office of Civil Right and Inclusiveness Corporation for National and Community Service 1201 New York Avenue, NW Washington, DC 20525 1-800-833-3722 (TTY and reasonable accommodation line) (202) 565-3465 (FAX); eo@cns.gov (email)
+(Name, address, phone number - both voice and TTY, and preferably toll free - FAX number and email address of the grantee) or Office of Civil Right and Inclusiveness Corporation for National and Community Service 1201 New York Avenue, NW Washington, DC 20525 (800) 833-3722 (TTY and reasonable accommodation line) (202) 565-3465 (FAX); eo@cns.gov (email)

 The grantee must include information on civil rights requirements, complaint procedures and the rights of beneficiaries in member service agreements, handbooks, manuals, pamphlets, and post in prominent locations, as appropriate.
 The grantee must also notify the public in recruitment material and application forms that it operates its program or activity subject to the nondiscrimination requirements.
-Sample language, in bold print, is "This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, or, in most instances, religion."
+Sample language, in bold print, is This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, or, in most instances, religion.
 Where a significant portion of the population eligible to be served needs services or information in a language other than English, the grantee shall take reasonable steps to provide written material of the type ordinarily available to the public in appropriate languages.